 You can carry out most pregnancy tests from the first day of a missed period.
 If you don't know when your next period is due, do the test at least 21 days after you last had unprotected sex.

-Some very sensitive pregnancy tests can be used even before you miss a period, from as early as 8 days after conception.
+Some very sensitive pregnancy tests can be used even before you miss a period.

 You can do a pregnancy test on a sample of urine collected at any time of the day.
 It doesn't have to be in the morning.